 Giovanna Torres, MSW, LICSW

 I pull from a variety of therapeutic modalities in my work with clients.
 I lean heavily on Emotionally Focused Individual Therapy (EFIT), Relational-Cultural Therapy, and trauma infromed mindfulness practices.
 In session, I intend to walk alongside my clients and collaborate with them on their process of healing all while making space for choice, exploration, wonder and joy.
 I strongly believe my work with clients is reciprocal, which is why I strive to challenge power dynamics and honor difference throughout treatment.
-Our relationship will be the foundation of our work together and it is through a relational approach where I have witnessed healing in a way that is authentic and deeply impactful.
+Our relationship will be the foundation of our work together.
+It has been through a relational approach where I have witnessed healing in a way that is authentic and deeply impactful.